Delivery Challan | What is Delivery Challan Under GST

 • Signature of the supplier or designated authority of the supplier

-When to Issue a Delivery Challan?
+When to Issue a Delivery Challan as per CGST act?

 Section 55(1) of the CGST Rules specifies when suppliers can issue a delivery challan instead of an invoice.